 Seattle Prep is committed to providing quality Catholic education that is affordable to families.
-To that end, we awarded $1,250,000 in tuition assistance for the 2012-13 school year and anticipate increasing that budget for the 2013-14 school year by about 10%.
+To that end, we awarded $1,236,000 in tuition assistance for the 2013-14 school year.
 We encourage low and middle income families to apply for assistance.
 For all application instructions and deadlines, click on the link at the bottom of this page.

 Factors considered in the tuition application process include income, assets, non-mortgage debt and number of children in tuition charging schools.
 In addition to need based factors, we also consider merit based factors such as academic record, a demonstrated commitment to excellence in service, leadership or the arts and the family’s commitment to Catholic education.

 Below are five examples of current Prep students and their awards.
 As there are many qualitative and quantitative factors at play in each scenario, awards may vary, even given similar financial profiles, depending on the relative merits of the students and funds available.